ontolex/morph/index.md

 <section id="morphological-rules">

+TODO: Example

 ## Morphological Rules

-An important and somewhat unconventional part of the morphology module is a group of classes and properties that allows to specify _rules_ that can be used to generate derived lexical entries or inflected forms based on existing lexical entries.
-Current specification does not limit how or at which step this process is done, but we provide some suggestions and pointers.
+Morphology in a dictionary is often given in short forms, which the reader must interpret to generate the full forms.
+In the context of a digital resource, this process can be automated.
+The OntoLex-Morph module provides classes and properties that allows to specify _rules_ that can be used to generate derived lexical entries or inflected forms based on existing lexical entries.
+The application of these rules are intended to be equivalent across different implementations of the model.

-First of all, it is important to note that this part of the model is completely optional and it is possible to use the module without using this at all.
-Second, the _application_ of the rules is completely separate from their _representation_, which this part is about.
-The module gives a way to write down the necessary transformations and how and when they will be applied depends on the person using the data.
 Here are the 4 most common situations regarding when and how the generation happens:

 1. The lexicon is completely static, no rules are provided: no generation is necessary.
 2. The lexicon has canonical forms and a set of rules that specify how to generate the rest of the forms: the generation can be started offline, adding the generated forms to the graph database.
 3. Like in the previous case the lexicon has canonical forms and a set of rules but the user does not want to pre-generate the forms: the forms are generated on the fly, during or immediately after the querying step.
-4. This can also be a mixure of the two approaches: for most of the entries there are rules and no pre-generated forms, but for highly irregular forms, ones which require complex morphophonological transformations — the forms are pre-generated: the generation can be started offline or on-the-fly for the entries which have rules.
+4. This can also be a mixture of the two approaches: for most of the entries there are rules and no pre-generated forms, but for highly irregular forms, ones which require complex morphophonological transformations — the forms are pre-generated: the generation can be started offline or on-the-fly for the entries which have rules.

 In order to keep the model from becoming too complex, **one rule** is associated with exactly **one morph** and is used to describe the production of exactly **one form** (in case of inflection) **or** exactly **one lexical entry** (in case of derivation).